 Monod’s wife, Odette, was the granddaughter of Zadoc Kahn, the former chief rabbi of France.
-Since the Vichy government soon began enacting Nazi policies, including anti-Jewish laws, and because of homegrown French anti-Semitism, Odette and their twin sons (born in August 1939, four weeks before the war broke out) sought refuge, under assumed names, in a village outside of Paris.
+Since the Vichy government soon began enacting Nazi policies, including anti-Jewish laws, and because of homegrown French anti-Semitism, Odette sought refuge for herself, and for her and Jacque’s twin sons (born in August 1939, four weeks before the war broke out), under assumed names, in a village outside of Paris.
 Meanwhile, Jacques had to register with the Vichy authorities as the spouse of a Jewish person.

 With Odette and the children concealed, Monod joined the most militant unit in the Resistance; the Communist-led Franc-Tireurs (Free Shooters) group.
 Monod was not then a Communist Party member.
 Nonetheless, he joined the Franc-Tireurs since they actually were fighting the Germans—assassinating German officers in the streets and carrying out sabotage.
 One of his missions for the Franc-Tireurs took him to Geneva—through the Alps to avoid arrest—to request money for arms from the United States Office of Strategic Services; the precursor of the present Central Intelligence Agency.